 Wayne Kewitsch is the Executive Director of the Minnesota Firefighter Initiative.
 He began his fire service career as a paid-on-call firefighter in 1995 with the St. Louis Park Fire Department and has served as a firefighter, Lieutenant, Assistant Chief and Fire Chief for the Richfield Fire Department.
 Wayne is passionate about firefighter health and wellness along with how resources can be best utilized to provide excellent service to the public.
 He is a member of multiple fire service organizations and currently holds leadership positions with the Minnesota State Fire Chiefs Association, the Minnesota Type III All Hazards Incident Management Team and is a former board member for MN Task Force 1.

 DeeDee Jankovich serves as the Director of Program Delivery for MnFIRE and assists with all aspects of training, including scheduling, data management and grant administration.
 She has also been the Executive Director of the Minnesota State Fire Department Association (MSFDA) since 2011.
-Having been in a fire service family for 18 years, DeeDee has a firsthand understanding of the trials and tribulations that come with being a firefighter spouse.
+Having been in a fire service family for almost 20 years, DeeDee has a firsthand understanding of the trials and tribulations that come with being a firefighter spouse.

 George Esbensen began his career as a volunteer firefighter in 1986 with the Eden Prairie Fire Department.
 He has held the positions of firefighter, Squad Lieutenant, and Assistant Chief of Operations, being named the city’s first full-time Fire Chief /Director of Emergency Preparedness in September 2002.
 He has held numerous local, state, and regional leadership roles in the fire service.
 Chief Esbensen has also had a successful career in the private sector as an entrepreneur involved in successful initial public offerings and expanding the sales and profitability of other organizations.
 He retired from the fire service in 2018 and currently is an Outreach Liaison with Hennepin Healthcare for their Trauma Services.